ItsAras/OOP2/README.md

 |      1 000 000     |                   29                   |                  30                  |                   27                  |
 |     10 000 000     |                   240                  |                  289                 |                  353                  |

-Performance was tested using these system specifications:
+Performance was tested using these system specifications: AMD Ryzen 3800XT, 16 GB, 1TB SSD.
-CPU - AMD Ryzen 3800XT
-RAM - 16 GB
-SSD - 1 TB